atoffano/PFP_baselines/README.md

 ---

 ### Notes
 Adjust file paths and parameters as needed for your specific setup.
+Plots can be reproduced using the Jupyter notebooks present in the `notebooks` folder.
 Additional performance could likely be further squeezed by tuning the scoring functions and parameters of the baseline according to the following paper: [A large-scale assessment of sequence database search tools for homology-based protein function prediction](https://doi.org/10.1093/bib/bbae349).